vaeyias/expense_tracker/design/designDoc.md

 - In Assignment 2, I did not explicit define my User concept.
 In my implementation here, I implement a User concept.
 - *See concept-specific design logs for other design changes.*

+# Changes in backend when implemetning Assignment 4b
+- No major concept design changes
+- Mostly additions of new queries to complete features of the frontend
+  - For example, query getting all subfolders of a folder.

 ## Interesting Moments

 ### 1. LLM Concept Implementation Throwing Errors Instead of Returning Them